Reinforcement Learning for Generative AI: State of the Art, Opportunities and Open Research Challenges: RL for Generative AI

 \subsubsection{Discussion}

 Reward modeling, i.e., learning the reward function from interaction with users, introduces a great level of flexibility in RL for generative AI.
 Generative models can be trained to produce content that humans consider appropriate and of sufficient quality, by aligning them with their preferences.
 This is useful and in many situations essential: in fact a quantifiable measure might not exist or information to derive it might be hard to obtain.
 This methodology has already shown its intrinsic value in obtaining accurate, helpful, and useful text.
-In the same way, these techniques can be applied to other domains in which desired qualities are difficult to quantify or hard to express in a mathematical form, e.g., aesthetically pleasant or personalized (multimodal) content.
+In the same way, these techniques can be applied to other domains in which desired qualities are difficult to quantify or hard to express in a mathematical form, e.g., aesthetically pleasant or personalized (multimodal) content or creative artifacts \shortcite{franceschelli23}.
 A recap on covered applications is reported in Table \ref{tab:applications}.

 RLHF has proven to be a highly effective approach.
-However, getting user feedback can be incredibly expensive.
+However, it suffers from several open problems \shortcite{casper23}.
+For example, getting user feedback can be incredibly expensive.
 Moreover, the users might misbehave, whether on purpose or not, be biased, or disagree within each other \shortcite{fernandes23}.
-For these reasons, other techniques for reward modeling might be considered.
+Also, they might not correctly represent the population of end users or marginalized categories; and comparison-based feedback may not correlate with the desirability of responses \shortcite{casper23}.
+For these reasons, other techniques for modeling preferences might be considered.
 If human ratings are available in advance, a reward model can be derived from them and used in offline mode.
-Using AI itself to provide feedback is also an option.
-In addition, other techniques like IRL or cooperative IRL \shortcite{hadfieldmenell16} can be applied to induce a reward model from human demonstrations.
+Using AI itself to provide feedback is also an option; notably, AI-based feedback is also used outside the RL paradigm, e.g., to provide verbal feedback to be appended to prompts \shortcite{shinn23} or to collaborate with other LLMs at inference time \shortcite{dong23,du23}.
+In addition, other techniques such as IRL or cooperative IRL \shortcite{hadfieldmenell16} can be applied to induce a reward model from human demonstrations.

+Reward modeling can be problematic as well.
+Reducing the diversity of society to a single reward function might cause the majority views to disproportionately prevail \shortcite{feffer23}.
+In addition, seemingly well-performing preference-based reward models might fail to generalize to out-of-distribution states \shortcite{tien23}, thus being prone to reward hacking (i.e., optimizing an imperfect proxy reward function that leads to poor performance according to the true reward function, \shortciteR{skalse22}).
+For these reasons, recent work has focused on eliminating the need for a reward model at all (e.g., \shortciteR{rafailov23,song23}).